manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 the method is call-compatible.
 As a result signature variance holds for primitive types as well as reference types.

-## Implementation by Field
+## Satisfying getter/setter methods

+Conventional getXxx/setXxx methods maybe be structurally satisfied in a number of ways.
+In addition to matching the methods directly, other ways include simple public fields, components of a [tuple expression](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-tuple), and accessor methods on records.

+### By field

-Another example where classes have wiggle room implementing structural interfaces involves property getter and setter methods, a.k.a. accessors and mutators.
-Essentially, a property represents a value you can access and/or change.
-Since a field is basically the same thing a class can implement a getter and/or a setter with a field:
+A class can implement a getter and/or a setter with a public field:

 ```java
 @Structural